Bibliometric indices for 2025

 ![]() |

-Alternatively, readers may use external platforms for post‑publication discussions.
 For example, PubPeer is an online journal club that allows scientists to comment, publicly or anonymously, on published research papers.
-The TSR provides a link to the PubPeer discussion alongside each published paper; however, automatic updates or notifications are not integrated (readers may enhance their experience by installing the PubPeer browser extension).
-While the editorial team monitors comments, it cannot take responsibility for their content or guarantee timely reaction on them. |
+The TSR provides a link to the PubPeer discussion alongside each published paper.
+Notifications about existing comments are not integrated with the journal system, however readers may enhance their experience by installing the PubPeer browser extension. |

 Finally, the journal has a formal procedure for investigating allegations of misconduct, which primarily addresses suspected unethical behaviour by authors.
+Read more about it here.